sweeneychris/TheiaSfM/docs/source/bibliography.rst

 ..
 [Nister] David Nistér.
 2004. **An Efficient Solution to the Five-Point Relative Pose Problem**. *IEEE Trans.
 Pattern Anal.
 Mach.
 Intell*.
 26, 6 (June 2004), 756-777.

 ..
+[OzyesilCVPR2015] O. Ozyesil and Singer, A. **Robust Camera Location Estimation by Convex Programming** *In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition*, 2015.

+..
 [Raguram] R. Raguram, J.M.
 Frahm, and M. Pollefeys.
 2008. **A Comparative Analysis of RANSAC Techniques Leading to Adaptive Real-Time